Intelligent-Instruments-Lab/iil.is/src/routes/news/txalaparta_dynjandi.md

 <CaptionedImage
   src="news/txalaparta-5517.jpg"
-  alt="A txalaparta stick connected to cables." caption="We're collecting data from players to develope creative AI"/>
+  alt="A txalaparta stick connected to cables." caption="We're collecting data from players to develop creative AI"/>

 The txalaparta is a traditional Basque musical instrument for two performers.
 It is a percussion instrument, easy to build.
 The name of the instrument is believed to refer to “racket”, which relates to the sound of the instrument.